ahryho/nlp-flood-extraction/README.md

 * In **All** mode, it combines the features of both modes, saving the final results to the specified output file.
 If no output file was specified, it creates a csv file with a timestamp in the `output` folder: `output/openai_results_YYYY-MM-DD_HHMMSS.csv`.
 The extracted URL content is saved to a csv file with a timestamp in the `output` folder: `output/extracted_url_content_YYYY-MM-DD_HHMMSS.csv`.

 ## Logging
 The tool logs information, warnings, and errors to the console and a log file with a timestamp in the `logs` folder.
-The log file is named as follows: `logs/nlp_flex_YYYY-MM-DD_HHMMSS.log`.
+The log file is named as follows: `logs/nlp_flex_YYYY-MM-DD_HH-MM.log`.
 The log file contains details about the tool's execution, including the start and end time, the number of URLs processed, the number of URLs that failed, and the number of URLs that were skipped.
 It also contains information about the number of URLs processed by each process in the case of parallel processing.

-__Attention!__ _The log file does not contain warnings and errors of child processes.
-The warnings and errors are displayed in the console but not saved to the log file.
-The log file contains only the warnings and errors of the main process._
+The log file also contains warnings and errors of the main process.

 ## Limitations